On the Security of Password-Authenticated Quantum Key Exchange: Our Protocol

-Finally, similar to QKD, we do error correcting and privacy amplification.
-Another problem lies in the error correcting step: to correct the errors caused by either the adversary or the imperfection of the quantum channel, one party may send a syndrome of the generated secret key to allow the other party recover the same key from its noisy version.
+Finally, the post-processing phase consists, as QKD, of error correcting and privacy amplification.
+A new problem lies, however, in the error correcting step: to correct the errors caused by either the adversary or the imperfection of the quantum channel, one party may send a syndrome of the generated secret key to allow the other party to recover the same key from its noisy version.
 However, the syndrome may give extra information to a dishonest party.
 To circumvent this problem, we employ the $\delta$-biased linear binary codes introduced in \cite{STOC:DodSmi05}, which has an additional property that the syndrome of a string with high min-entropy is close to uniform.